marqzbrendon/BudgetApp/README.md

 # Overview

-This is a simple program to display "Hello World!"
+This is a Budget app written in Kotlin.

+Currently, the program support the following features:
+- Add/edit/delete income
+- Add/edit/delete expense
+- Display budget summary
+- Delete all data

+All the income and expense data are stored in a Firestore cloud database.

+In future releases, the program will also support adding categories for expenses, create budgets for each of the categories, and more.

 This program was created to test the environment of Kotlin using Intellij IDEA Community Version, git, and GitHub.
-Now that I have tested the environment, I will start the development of a Budgeting program.

 [Software Demo Video](https://youtu.be/EsqBgnmJ5EM)